-Eating Disorder Awareness Week is February 1 - 7, 2018
+Eating Disorder Awareness Week – February 1 to 7

 Every effort, small or large, makes a difference.
 If you are unable to get involved this year, please consider making a donation to NEDIC.
 Your donation will support NEDIC's National Toll-Free Helpline as well as our community Outreach & Education programming.
 All gifts of $20 or more receive a tax receipt.